 A Stu Ungar Story

-Sometime during the mid-1990’s I started posting odds on winning the World Series of Poker Main Event.
+Sometime during the mid-90s, each year, I began posting odds on who would win the World Series of Poker Main Event, otherwise known as poker’s world championship.

-A few poker websites picked up on these odds and began posting them for discussion.
-This was way back when only 300 people or so entered poker’s world championship each year.
+A few gambling websites picked up on the odds and began posting them for discussion.
+This was back when only 300 people or so entered the $10,000 buy-in Main Event each year.
 And it was usually the same 300 people.
 So, handicapping a field of well-known players with verifiable records wasn’t too difficult.
+Most insiders generally agreed with who should be the favorites and the longshots.

-Nevertheless, my odds pissed just about everybody off — especially players who thought they got shafted when I listed them as longshots.
+Nevertheless, one year my betting odds managed to piss just about everybody off — especially players who thought they got shafted when I listed them as longshots.
 Naturally, everyone thought they should be one of the favorites to win.
-If the average odds of winning was about 300-1, then those who were listed at 500-1 and 600-1 or worse felt downright insulted.
+If the average odds of winning came to about 300-1, then those who were listed at 500-1 and 600-1 or worse felt downright insulted.
+Some people saw my odds and wouldn’t talk to me.

-Doyle Brunson read my odds and posted at one forum, “You don’t have a clue.”
+Poker legend Doyle Brunson read my odds and was incensed.
+He posted at one forum, “You don’t have a clue.”

-But no one was more furious about my odds than Stu Ungar.
+But no one was more furious about my WSOP odds than Stu Ungar.

 One year while my WSOP odds were out, Mike Sexton and I joined Stuey for dinner.
-We went to the Tony Roma’s Restaurant on East Charleston.
-That’s the same parking lot where “Lefty” Rosenthal was blown up in his Cadillac.
+We went to the Tony Roma’s restaurant on East Charleston.
+That’s the same parking lot where Frank “Lefty” Rosenthal was blown up in his Cadillac.
 Recall the opening scene from the movie Casino.

 When Mike brought up the odds, Stuey was advised that he was listed at 75-1 to win.
-Stuey wasn’t too upset about that, until he realized other players were actually ranked ahead of him.
+Stuey wasn’t too upset about that, at least not until he heard the names of other players who were ranked ahead of him.
 That set off a tirade that would last for the rest of the evening.
+Stuey had a tendency to stutter when he got excited:

 Who-who-who you got ranked ahead of me?
-Nobody can beat me when I’m playing my game.
+Nobody can beat me when I’m playing my game!
 How can you not have me ranked as the favorite?
+Tell me!

 Arguing with Stuey was pointless.
-But I ignored the obvious and plunged mouth first towards my own demise.
+But I ignored the obvious warning signs and danger zone and plunged mouth-first towards my own demise.

-While the discussion continued, dinner was served.
-I hoped full racks of baby-back ribs might extinguish the tension, since it’s pretty hard to talk when everybody’s chewing pig flesh laced with barbeque sauce.
+While the discussion continued on and Stuey became more curious to know why I’d listed him at 75-1, dinner was served.
+I hoped full racks of baby-back ribs laced with tangy barbecue sauce might extinguish the flames of tension, especially since it’s hard to talk when everybody’s chewing pig flesh.
 But a towering plate of ribs wasn’t about to interrupt Stuey’s obsession to know why he wasn’t the favorite to win that year’s WSOP.

-I’ve written about this before, but watching Stuey eat his meal was a comedy act.
-He utterly devoured what was in front of him like a wild beast.
+I’ve written about this before, but watching Stuey eat a meal was a comedy act.
+He utterly devoured what was in front of him.
+It was like a wild beast devouring prey.
 While talking, he’d gesture with rib bones, pointing and pushing the baby backs directly into your chest when he felt particularly passionate about a certain point.

-Mike just looked straight ahead and continued eating his meal without saying a word.
+Mike just looked straight ahead like a mute and continued eating his meal without saying a word.
 He let me swing the hangman’s loop.

 “Uh, well.
 Uhhhhhhhh.
 Uhhhhhhhh.
 I think I had T.J. ranked number one.
 Then, there was Huck Seed.
-Johnny Chan’s up there,” I said, grappling for straws.
+Johnny Chan’s up there,” I said, grappling for straws that were elusive to any common agreement.

 “Uhhhhh, Dan Harrington was 65-1.
 I think Barbara Enright was 70-1…..”